White Horse Inn (Oakland, California): Culture and legacy

-The White Horse Inn is widely renowned as one of most notable and significant gay bars in the country.
+The White Horse Inn is widely renowned as one of the most notable and significant gay bars in the country.
 A variety of publications – especially gay and lesbian directories and journals – include and celebrate the White Horse in their listings.
 Betty and Pansy's Severe Queer Review of San Francisco, a comprehensive collection of Bay Area queer knowledge, says that the White Horse should be part of the "basic queer East Bay survival kit."
 In 2014, the National Park Service announced its initiative to study and commemorate LGBT history.
 The White Horse Inn is listed among the list of places of historic significance to be studied.

 The bar features a jukebox and karaoke, pool tables, and a dance floor with a disco-ball, among other things.
 It is often noted as being tamer in comparison to other Bay Area bars.
 News articles often state that "its never been particularly raunchy" nor is it "heavy on the cruising."
 One local drag king, who performs at the bar describes the White Horse as a "sort of a time-capsule divey gay bar" and "old-school gay."
 The bar has hosted wet t-shirt and underwear contests, "beer busts," drag shows, watch parties, and more.

 Descriptions of its clientele differ.
 One sociologist in 1975 stated that the bar was "diverse," receiving patronage from its similarly diverse surrounding populations while a publication in 1983 described it as "a mixed crowd" in terms of gender but "primarily white."
 In the 1970s, the White Horse Inn was home to a Women's Night with a "healthy tradition of cruising and flirting."
 Its proximity to a now-defunct lesbian feminist bookstore, Mama Bears, made it a popular locale for lesbian women.

 The White Horse Inn has been a place of gathering for the gay and lesbian community, for example, during protests against the passage of Proposition 8 in California which outlawed gay marriage in 2008.
 In 2013, the bar joined boycotts against Russian vodka in response to a Russian "anti-gay propaganda law."

 In October 2014, the White Horse Inn was used as a setting for the HBO show "Looking."

 On June 16, 2016, shortly after the Orlando nightclub shooting, podcast The Memory Palace released the episode "A White Horse" narrating the history of the White Horse Inn and stressing the continuity and community it represented within the LGBTQ community.
 The episode is rebroadcast every year on or near the anniversary of the shooting.